-CU Denver TRIO Student Support Services (TRIO SSS) at helps first-generation, low-income students and students with disabilities reach their full potential and achieve academic success.
+CU Denver TRIO Student Support Services (TRIO SSS) helps first-generation, low-income students and students with disabilities reach their full potential and achieve academic success.
 We are a supportive academic community committed to student excellence and achievement.
 Student success is at the center of everything we do in.

 Academic Support for Underrepresented Students